-- The total value of building permits issued in January – June 2019 was a record high of $2.21 billion up from $1.69 billion in January – June 2018.
+- The total value of building permits issued in January – September 2019 was $3.13 billion, the highest in four years.

-- The increase in the value of building permits (building intentions) observed suggests positive building activities in Peel in upcoming periods.
+- Higher value of total building permits (building intentions) occurred throughout 2019 and suggest that building activities in Peel will remain positive in upcoming periods.

 Permits by Sub-Sector

-The total value of residential building permits increased by 20.3 per cent to $1.44 billion to remain the larger sub-sector.
+The total value of residential building permits increased by 27.8 per cent to $1.90 billion, the highest in four years.

 Permits by Municipality

-The changes by local municipalities were as follows:
+The changes relative to January – September 2018 by local municipalities were as follows:

-With the more than doubling of building permits in the City of Brampton and declines in the remaining two municipalities, the municipal shares of the total building permits issued shifted significantly between the first half of 2018 and 2019 as shown below:
+Differing performances among Peel’s municipalities resulted in significant shifts in the municipal shares of the total building permits issued between the first nine months of 2018 and 2019, as follows: